chemeng444/chemeng444.github.io/Python/README.md

 <a name='functions'></a>
 ## Functions

 Functions are defined using `def` and the proper scope indentation.
-To write a custom addition function,
+To write an addition function,

 ```python
 def add(a,b):
   return a + 2*b